connexcs/docs/docs/customer/customer.md

 ![alt text][customer-dashboard]

 ### Managing Customers
+From the **Customers** board, you can perform several management operations.

+#### View Modification
+* **Columns** popout on the right allows you to add/remove options, change column order, in some cases you can create row groups and aggregate values for pivot functionality
+* **Filters** popout on the right allows you to filter your customers

+#### Bulk Customer Modifications
+* Bulk upload to add multiple customers at a time
+* Bulk edit to modify fields such as Channels, Status, Flow Speed (CPS), and so on

+#### Send Email & SMS
+ConnexCS comes with Email and SMS included for your customers.
+1. Select multiple customers using the tickbox selector on the left side of each row.
+2. Click on "Send" at the top right then choose email or SMS.
+3. Fill in Subject line and body details and send.
+   * Emails are sent FROM the email address populated in Setup > Settings, and TO every email address listed under Contacts for each customer.
+   * SMS are sent to the Mobile number in each Contact.

+!!! note "Custom Email Servers."
+    You can change the Email Server and SMS.
+Settings from Setup > Settings.

 ### Adding Customers
 The following explains how to add new customers using the **Customer Management** screen: